 Welcome to PR Case Studies.
 Let's get started.

-Through these case studies, we will explore the field of public relations and real-world applications for companies, social causes, and political campaigns.
+Through these case studies, we will explore the field of public relations and its real-world applications for companies, social causes, and political campaigns.
 After building a shared perspective in PR theory, ethics and law, we will use that framework to examine media relations, marketing and financial communications.
 We will wrap up by assessing PR's role in promoting environmental, social and governance objectives, and managing crisis events.

 OK, so how will this work?
 There are four graded components in this course – Class Engagement, the Group Project, and researching and writing our original case study brief.
 So let’s start with those.